thierryharte/AnalysisConfigs/README.md

 ### General installation

-The first step ipocket-coffea-envs installing the main `PocketCoffea` package in your python environment.
+The first step is installing the main `PocketCoffea` package in your python environment.

 Please have a look at the [Installation guide](https://pocketcoffea.readthedocs.io/en/latest/installation.html).